Vulwsztyn/drools_generator/README.md

 `reamde_assets` - contains surprisingly this readme's assets

-`to_copy` - equali astionishingly contains file to be copied
+`to_copy` - equally astionishingly contains file to be copied

 `react-editable-tree` - contain's the website's code appropriated from [this repository](https://github.com/svognev/react-editable-tree)